ublue-os/website/docs/index.md

 </div>

 Our main images offer GNOME, KDE, XFCE, LXQt, Budgie, and MATE, with more being [added regularly](https://github.com/orgs/ublue-os/packages).
 Our [NVIDIA images](https://github.com/orgs/ublue-os/packages?repo_name=nvidia) offer a unique blend of reliability and ease of use that you won't find anywhere else.

-These are offered in a variety of images to fit your needs:
+These are offered in a variety of images to fit the needs of your hardware:

 - [Asus](https://github.com/orgs/ublue-os/packages?repo_name=asus) - Fedora-based images with [asus-linux.org](https://asus-linux.org) kernels
 - [Framework](https://github.com/orgs/ublue-os/packages?repo_name=framework) - Framework's recommended Fedora settings